act-rules/act-rules.github.io/_rules/heading-name-does-not-only-contain-spaces-ffd0e9.md

 #### Passed Example 3

-`h2` element has other content than `br` or `wbr` elements or unicode characters in the seperator categories.
+`h2` element has an accessible name from content that is not only whitespace.

 ```html
 <h2>' </h2>